News and Featured Projects

 Windham County Vermont

-The Village Sanitation Pilot Study (VSPS) is taking a new approach to addressing wastewater problems that affect communities throughout Vermont and beyond.
+The Village Sanitation Pilot Study (VSPS) is taking a new approach to addressing wastewater problems that affect small communities throughout Vermont.
 With grant funding from the High Meadows Fund, the VSPS is a collaboration between Windham Regional Commission, Rich Earth Institute, and Nutrient Networks.
-The study seeks to engage community members to help develop a feasibility study for innovative ecological sanitation systems, how they could be utilized and what benefits they may offer.
-The study focuses on the viability of various options for retrofitting existing or planned infrastructure with composting toilets, urine diversion, or greywater treatment systems.
+The study engages community members to help develop a feasibility study for innovative ecological sanitation systems, how they could be utilized and what benefits they may offer.
+The study focuses on the viability of various options for retrofitting existing or planned infrastructure with composting toilets, urine diversion systems, and greywater treatment systems.
 Residential, commercial, and public buildings are all eligible to participate in the two villages selected for the project: Westminster West & West Dummerston.

 Villages are cultural and commercial centers of our communities, but the inherent density and small lot sizes make on-site wastewater systems challenging to install, upgrade, or expand.
 Ecological sanitation alternatives may offer a cost-effective approach to addressing nutrient pollution and drinking water protection issues related to on site wastewater management.
 This project is facilitating a deep conversation about how community centers can take an integrated approach to planning, economic development, change management, housing, sanitation, and environmental protection.
 The study will explore how a neighborhood scale nutrient recovery system may be implemented if individual homes were to adopt composting or urine diverting fixtures.

 Nutrient Networks is conducting individual site visits with participating homes and properties.
 These visits offer an introduction to ecological sanitation systems, an opportunity for residents to ask questions about various systems, and to assess feasible options for potential retrofits or future construction plans.